peakrisk/sunshine/README.rst

 Sunshine
 ===============================

-Rain or shine, weather data repository
+Rain or shine, weather data repository.

+A simple web application to store data from Personal Weather Stations.

+It provides a simple REST API.

+Also provides an API to allow querying and retrieval of data.

 Quickstart